Shyam Century Ferrous Ltd leads gainers in 'B' group

 ALSO READ

-Ganges Securities reports consolidated net loss of Rs 3.34 crore in the March 2021 quarter
+Shyam Century Ferrous reports standalone net loss of Rs 2.72 crore in the March 2021 quarter

-Yamuna Syndicate consolidated net profit rises 3.87% in the December 2020 quarter
+Shyam Century Ferrous reports consolidated net profit of Rs 3.61 crore in the December 2020 quarter

+Datamatics Global updates on acquisition of 49.50% stake in Cybercom Datamatics Information Solutions

 -

-Alicon Castalloy Ltd, Zodiac Clothing Company Ltd, SPL Industries Ltd and Ganges Securities Ltd are among the other gainers in the BSE's 'B' group today, 14 July 2021.
+Tera Software Ltd, Banaras Beads Ltd, Datamatics Global Services Ltd and Kellton Tech Solutions Ltd are among the other gainers in the BSE's 'B' group today, 15 July 2021.

-Alicon Castalloy Ltd, Zodiac Clothing Company Ltd, SPL Industries Ltd and Ganges Securities Ltd are among the other gainers in the BSE's 'B' group today, 14 July 2021.
+Tera Software Ltd, Banaras Beads Ltd, Datamatics Global Services Ltd and Kellton Tech Solutions Ltd are among the other gainers in the BSE's 'B' group today, 15 July 2021.

-Shyam Century Ferrous Ltd spiked 19.92% to Rs 11.92 at 12:03 IST.
+Shyam Century Ferrous Ltd soared 20.00% to Rs 14.04 at 12:04 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 5.02 lakh shares were traded on the counter so far as against the average daily volumes of 88719 shares in the past one month.
+On the BSE, 8.24 lakh shares were traded on the counter so far as against the average daily volumes of 1.32 lakh shares in the past one month.

-Alicon Castalloy Ltd surged 18.32% to Rs 844.55.
+Tera Software Ltd surged 19.95% to Rs 71.25.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 68596 shares were traded on the counter so far as against the average daily volumes of 8561 shares in the past one month.
+On the BSE, 2.17 lakh shares were traded on the counter so far as against the average daily volumes of 25129 shares in the past one month.

-Zodiac Clothing Company Ltd soared 17.16% to Rs 150.2.
+Banaras Beads Ltd spiked 16.00% to Rs 66.7.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1.09 lakh shares were traded on the counter so far as against the average daily volumes of 43220 shares in the past one month.
+On the BSE, 30380 shares were traded on the counter so far as against the average daily volumes of 5774 shares in the past one month.

-SPL Industries Ltd rose 16.68% to Rs 54.2.
+Datamatics Global Services Ltd exploded 14.95% to Rs 209.9.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 14201 shares in the past one month.
+On the BSE, 1.46 lakh shares were traded on the counter so far as against the average daily volumes of 75749 shares in the past one month.

-Ganges Securities Ltd exploded 16.24% to Rs 95.55.
+Kellton Tech Solutions Ltd added 13.82% to Rs 64.65.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 44359 shares were traded on the counter so far as against the average daily volumes of 11579 shares in the past one month.
+On the BSE, 3.98 lakh shares were traded on the counter so far as against the average daily volumes of 4.87 lakh shares in the past one month.

 Powered by Capital Market - Live News